 The RIN participated in World War II with a small fleet but suffered causalities too.
 The RIN was dominated by British officers, and no Indian held a high rank, even after World War II.

 This situation along with racial discrimination and poor communications led to the Royal Indian Navy mutiny in 1946.
-But the revolt failed as it did not receive support from the Indian Army the leaders of congress or the Muslim League.
+But the revolt failed as it did not receive support from the Indian Army the leaders of Congress or the Muslim League.

-Post-independence status of Indian Navy
+Post-independence status of the Indian Navy

 The 1961 liberation of Goa from the Portuguese was the first engagement of the Indian Navy post-independence.
-The navy also played important roles in the Indo-Pak war of 1965 and the Indo-Pak war of 1971.
+The navy also played important roles in the Indo-Pak War of 1965 and the Indo-Pak War of 1971.

 Over the years, the Indian Navy has executed several operations and relief operations in various parts of the world.

-From the 21st century onwards, the Indian Navy has been a crucial role in maintaining peace on the maritime front.
+From the 21st century onwards, the Indian Navy has played a crucial role in maintaining peace on the maritime front.
 It has been deployed for humanitarian relief in times of natural disasters and crises across the globe, as well as to keep India’s maritime trade routes free and open.

 Recent news about the Indian Navy